NodeBE4/opinion/_posts/2022-04-25-EnclavedMicrostate.md

 Cleopatra in this case is *the* Cleopatra, i.e. Cleopatra VII.
 How she came to be in possession of such a cloak is never explained.

 I would propose that there are two ways this cloak might have ended up with Pompey.
 The first is that the cloak was genuine.
 It may have been buried with Alexander when Ptolemy I purloined the funeral carriage and had his body interred at Memphis in 321 BCE, and was then transferred to Alexandria when he was reburied ca. 280; at some stage, Cleopatra decided that one of the cloaks would be gifted to Kos.
-The second, and I would argue far more likely scenario, is that the cloak was a fake, passed off as one that had actually been worn by Alexander.
+The second, and I would argue far more likely scenario – as Appian's own scepticism suggests – is that the cloak was a fake, passed off as one that had actually been worn by Alexander.
 But at what stage of the process this forgery occurred is unclear: It could have been that it had been done by the Ptolemies, or by Mithridates, or even by Pompey for all that we know.
 It would not be the first time that spurious claims had been made about certain items of Alexander's insignia, as I discuss in the case of [this answer](https://www.reddit.com/r/AskHistorians/comments/r762uj/what_happened_to_alexander_the_greats_royal/) on Eumenes and Alexander's armour and sceptre – or, more correctly, his *alleged* armour and sceptre.